IN THIS ARTICLE

 Adding specializations from the command line

 The Settings Registry supports storing specific specializations to use within the registry itself.
-The /Amazon/AzCore/Settings/Specialization/<TagName> key can be set to true to add the specialization to be used when merging files from the Settings Registry.
-This can be done through the --regset command line option.
+The /Amazon/AzCore/Settings/Specialization/<TagName> key can be set to true to add the --regset command line option.

 The following example launches O3DE Editor with a custom specialization: